NaturalHistoryMuseum/dataportal_monitor/README.md

                               '$request_time $upstream_response_time';
 ```

 The monitoring process will not catch up on missed log entries if is switched off.
+It will continue working, and recover, if the graphite server or the monitored log files are temporarilly unavailable.

 The Grafana front end includes a default dashboard to monitor all servers.
 There is no backend to save additional dashboards, but those can be exported as JSON files.